What’s Your Financial 411?

 As the regulatory agency for the District’s financial services, we bring to you financial education campaigns designed to help you make better decisions as a consumer and to protect you from unfair and fraudulent practices.
 They are not meant to be legal or financial advice, or a recommendation to buy or forego any financial services product, or patronize any particular financial services agent or company.
 Select from the following to learn more or sign up for updates at this link.

-America Saves Week, Feb.
-25 to March 2 is a national campaign that encourages individuals including DC residents and military personnel to save money and protect their savings through fraud prevention.
+America and Military Saves Week, Feb.
+24-March 1 is a national campaign that encourages individuals including DC residents and military personnel to save money and protect their savings through fraud prevention.
 Free financial workshops will be offered by the department’s partners Bank on DC, Capital Area Asset Builders and the District’s Financial Literacy Council.
 To receive more information sign-up for updates through this link.
 DISB will share saving tips each day of the campaign on our Twitter account – see them at https://twitter.com/DCDISB.

 Bank on DC is a collaborative effort among District Government, financial institutions and non-profits that helps unbanked and under-banked District residents gain greater access to financial products and services as well as financial education.
 The program offers a Bank on DC account through participating banks and credit unions that save you money with low minimum balance requirements and no or low-cost monthly fees.